Senior and Junior

 In my own research I have seen a modest but significant proportion of identically named persons who were called Senior and Junior but were not father and son.
-Within my website, for example, there are several cases of uncles and nephews being called Senior and Junior, as well one case of first cousins There are also instances of Senior and Junior used to differentiate grandfathers and grandsons, and more than one case in this website in which the two persons were unrelated.
+Within my website, for example, there are several cases of uncles and nephews being called Senior and Junior, as well one case of first cousins.
+There are also instances of Senior and Junior used to differentiate grandfathers and grandsons, and more than one case among the families in this website in which the Senior and Junior were not related at all.

 Alternatives to Senior and Junior

 Two identically named persons often differentiated themselves in other ways:

 - The use of “the elder” and “the younger” was less common, but meant exactly the same thing as Senior and Junior.